 Breakfast is included in the rates and it’s a made-to-order beauty that will set you up right for the day.
 Juice, coffee, and fresh fruit join egg dishes, a waffle, or other options on a rotating menu.
 The dining room is on the second floor, bathed in natural light and looking out on the city you’ll be exploring.

 This St. Augustine hotel can be a good base for exploring the area too.
-Several good restaurants and bars are within a few blocks heading east, plus you have easy access to the road going to the famous lighthouse and the gorgeous wide sandy beaches a few miles away.
+Several good restaurants and bars are within a few blocks heading east, plus you have easy access to the road going to the famous lighthouse and the gorgeous wide and sandy St. Augustine Beach a few miles away.
 If walking around is not enough of a workout, there’s a fitness center on site.

 Staffers are enthusiastic and helpful, seeming genuinely glad to be working here, and make everyone feel welcome.
 For those who don’t mind strolling across the historic bridge to get to where they’re going, Marker 8 is an excellent choice that’s comfortable all around.